No. 8 Oklahoma defeats No. 23 Missouri 17-6, moves closer to possible College Football Playoff spot

 Missouri: The Tigers couldn't get their run game going against Oklahoma's dominant defensive front, and Pribula was sacked four times and constantly pressured.

 Oklahoma: Mateer's stats don't jump off the page, but his tendency to make timely plays gave the Sooners just enough to get by.
-Oklahoma gained just 276 yards, but the Sooners ran out the clock late.
+He had 44 of his 60 yards rushing in the fourth quarter.

+Oklahoma offensive coordinator Ben Arbuckle said Mateer is embracing his role as a player who relies more on his defense and doesn't force mistakes.
+The Sooners had no turnovers.

+"Playing insanely tough, not turning the ball, doing the little things that it does take to win and being a great teammate, a great leader — that's how I've seen him progress, and I expect nothing different from him," Arbuckle said.

 Missouri: At Arkansas next Saturday.